No Fee Unless You Win

 These red flags often indicate an insurer’s intent to avoid liability rather than resolve your claim fairly.

 If your insurer is delaying your claim without cause, offering inconsistent explanations, or denying coverage without clear justification, it’s time to involve a lawyer.
 Legal support can help you assess whether your case qualifies as bad faith, gather the right documentation, and pursue the compensation you’re entitled to under New Mexico law.
+A lawyer can also explain how to file a bad faith insurance claim and help you take the first steps with confidence.
+Many policyholders also wonder, Can You Sue Your Health Insurance Company? — and the answer is yes, especially when bad faith conduct clearly violates your rights under New Mexico law.

 At VandenBout Law, we represent individuals across New Mexico facing wrongful delays, denials, or misrepresentation by insurance companies.
 We understand the financial stress of being mistreated and know how to hold insurers accountable.